ls92yappi/aoc2024/day07/README.md

 Using your new knowledge of elephant hiding spots, determine which equations could possibly be true.
 What is their total calibration result?
 ```

-## Implementation ##

-Run Day 07 Part 1 with `solve 1`.

-Run Day 07 Part 2 with `solve 2`.
-See the several comments in problem2.go.
-Tried a couple different approaches.
-Bruteforcing all paths, like in problem1, actually failed to produce the correct output.
-Never figured out why.
-Computing it recursively was both faster with shortcuiting but also more accurate.
-I have to suspect there is an off-by-1 bug in the bruteforcing approach.